This is a detailed guide to getting free media coverage for your blog or business.

 If people are going to hate you, they’re going to hate you.
 You can’t really stop it.
 And when you present balanced arguments… for the sake of being balanced… you’re actually hurting your chances of finding the people who truly resonate with whatever you’re trying to get them to do.

 There is a simple equation for getting traffic to your website

 Outrage + Controversy = Massive Traffic

-Alright, two parts.
+Alright, this formula has two parts.
 Let’s break it down…

 As Tim Ferriss says, “study the top stories at Digg or MSN.com and you’ll notice a pattern: the top stories all polarize people.
 If you make it threaten people’s 3Bs—behavior, belief, or belongings—you get a huge virus-like dispersion.”